sanchez-franco/AdventureWorks/README.md

 Screenshots to call our Web API using [Postman]

-- Use out of the box configuration in our Web API project and using the integration to our DB to authenticate the user.
+- Use out of the box configuration in our Web API project and use the integration to our DB to authenticate the user.

 ![Bearer Token](/Images/OAuth.PNG)